David Nualart

 David Nualart (born 21 March 1951) is a Spanish mathematician working in the field of probability theory, in particular on aspects of stochastic processes and stochastic analysis.
+He is retired as Black-Babcock Distinguished Professor of Mathematics at the University of Kansas.

-He obtained his PhD titled "Contribución al estudio de la integral estocástica" in 1975 at the University of Barcelona under the supervision of Francesc d'Assís Sales Vallès.
+Education and career

-After positions at the University of Barcelona and the Polytechnique University of Barcelona he took up a professorship at the University of Kansas and is currently the Black-Babcock Distinguished Professor in its Mathematics Department.
+Nualart obtained his PhD titled "Contribución al estudio de la integral estocástica" in 1975 at the University of Barcelona under the supervision of Francesc d'Assís Sales Vallès.
+After positions at the University of Barcelona and the Polytechnique University of Barcelona he took up a professorship at the University of Kansas and was the Black-Babcock Distinguished Professor in its Mathematics Department from 2012 to 2022.
+He retired in 2022.

-He published hundreds of scientific articles in his field, served on several scientific committees, has been an associate editor of many journals and from 2006 to 2008 was the Chief Editor of Electronic Communications in Probability.
+He was the Chief Editor of Electronic Communications in Probability from 2006 to 2008.

 Recognition

 He has been elected a Fellow of the Institute of Mathematical Statistics in 1997.

 He received a Doctor Honoris Causa by the Université Blaise Pascal of Clermond-Ferrand in 1998.

 He received the Prize IBERDROLA de Ciencia y Tecnologia in 1999.